Table of Contents

 14. Return the services array.

-4.2.2.2 External Resolution
+4.2.1.2 External Resolution

 This algorithm externally retrieves an intermediateDocumentRepresentation, either by retrieving it from Content Addressable Storage (CAS) or from the Sidecar Data provided as part of the resolution request.
-The algorithm takes in a did:btc1 identifier, a identifierComponents object and a resolutionOptions object.
+The algorithm takes in a did:btc1 identifier, an identifierComponents object and a resolutionOptions object.
 It returns an initialDocument, which is a conformant DID document validated against the identifier.

-1. If resolutionOptions.sidecarData.initialDocument is not null, set initialDocument to the result of passing identifier, identifierComponents and resolutionOptions.sidecarData.initialDocument into algorithm Sidecar Initial Document Validation.
+1. If resolutionOptions.sidecarData.initialDocument is not null, set initialDocument to the result of passing identifier, identifierComponents, and resolutionOptions.sidecarData.initialDocument into algorithm Sidecar Initial Document Validation.

 2. Else set initialDocument to the result of passing identifier and identifierComponents to the CAS Retrieval algorithm.